 The majority of a sixth grade students' day is spent in Barks Hall.
 Advisory, humanities, math, science, information literacy, Baylor 101, and computer classes all take place in the building.
 Students do, however, have numerous opportunities to experience the entire Baylor campus.
 Performing arts classes, visual arts classes, physical education, lunch, chapel and afternoon athletics and enrichment activities not only provide students with chances to travel to various parts of campus but also create circumstances in which they can interact with the broader Baylor community.

 Baylor offers a wide variety of athletic and enrichment offerings that are second to none.
 Children interested in sports can participate on competitive teams that include tennis, golf, swimming, diving, soccer, softball, football, wrestling, basketball, volleyball, fencing and baseball.
 In addition, students can choose from a wide range of enrichment offerings that includes community service, theater, digital film, dance, studio art and outdoor education.

 Our Middle School faculty pride themselves on working tirelessly to ensure all students reach their full potential.
 Because of the small class sizes and numerous opportunities for extra-help during the week, students are able to receive individual instruction when needed.
 Should a student require support beyond what is available from an adviser or teacher, Baylor does have a system in place to meet special needs.
-Individualized support plans can be created that may utilize a variety of campus resources including peer tutors, the Writing Center, or our learning specialist and middle school counselor.
+Individualized support plans can be created that may utilize a variety of campus resources including peer tutors, academic coaching, or our learning specialist and middle school counselor.

 Middle School teachers at Baylor assign homework that is designed to enrich the curriculum taught in the class.
 On average, students are expected to complete between 20 – 30 minutes of homework per subject, per night.
 The typical Middle School student will spend between 90 and 120 minutes on homework per night.